BasselShaheen06/Research_Proposal/README.md

 ---

-## **Acknowledgements**

-We would like to extend our gratitude to the following contributors and organizations for their support in developing NOPIS:
-- The research and development team for their tireless efforts.
-- Collaborators in the fields of quantum physics and medical imaging.
-- Our academic and industrial partners who provided valuable insights.
-- The global medical community for their ongoing commitment to innovation.

----

 ## **License**

 This project is licensed under the [MIT License](https://opensource.org/licenses/MIT).
 You are free to use, modify, and distribute this work as long as proper credit is given to the original authors.